concur/concur-platform-sdk-js/README.md

 ### Receipt

 Enables the client to interact with the [receipt](https://www.concursolutions.com/api/docs/index.html#!/ReceiptImages) and [eReceipt](https://developer.concur.com/api-documentation/more-resources/draft-documentation/e-receipt-service) Web services.
+Using this in the
+SDK will also allow you to add receipts to any resource in Concur that allows receipts.
+For example entries and reports.

 #####POST Receipts